usmaniqbalse/memory-enhanced-chat-application-langgraph/README.md

-# 🧠 Memory-Enhanced Chat Application
+# 🧠 Memory-Enhanced Chat Application built using LangGraph

 A powerful chat application with **long-term memory** capabilities, built using **LangGraph**, **Ollama (Llama 3.2:3b)**, and **PostgreSQL**.
 The application remembers user preferences, personal details, and conversation context across sessions.